 Designed for small areas of cartilage damage, this procedure takes healthy tissue—known as a graft—from a non-weightbearing section of the joint and places it in the damaged space using a special tool.
 The impact of setting the graft in place leaves behind a smooth cartilage surface.

 If the injured space is too big to repair with an osteochondral autograft transplantation, this technique is used to place a prepared (i.e., sterilized and tested) cadaver graft in the damaged area.

 Recovery following surgery is dependent on a number of factors, including the procedure, age and personal healing ability.

 Come to the Knee Specialists

-At IGEA, our orthopaedic surgeon specializes in treating injuries, including cartilage injury, using advanced treatment options.
-These and other specialties are part of our practice’s full continuum of care for patients living with brain, spine, neuroendovascular and orthopaedic conditions.
+At IGEA, our orthopedic surgeon specializes in treating injuries, including cartilage injury, using advanced treatment options.
+These and other specialties are part of our practice’s full continuum of care for patients living with brain, spine, neuroendovascular and orthopedic conditions.